 3. Behavioral Changes

-All types of substance abuse, including prescription drug abuse, can cause behavioral changes.
+All types of substance use disorder, including prescription drug misuse, can cause behavioral changes.

 These changes may include: